 - Activities: Have you selected the best activities to achieve the desired outcomes?
 Create and organize activities that are relevant, appealing, and give the course credibility.
 When learners believe in what they are doing as a valuable learning experience, they'll be more engaged and take on board the knowledge that you're offering more easily.

 So much of what we learn about passing on information to others can be easy to overlook when designing.
-However, keeping these six main points in mind is a good start to achieving your own outcomes and goals for helping your students and create a GREAT eLearning course.
+However, keeping these six main points in mind is a good start to achieving your own outcomes and goals for helping your students and creating a GREAT eLearning course.